High Country Turkey Trot goes virtual for 2020

-This year’s event has gone from a single day, to "High Country Turkey Trot Week."
-Taking place across multiple social media platforms, including contests and prizes, the event will run from Nov.
-19-26.
+This year’s event has gone from a single day, to what’s being billed as, ‘High Country Turkey Trot Week.’
+Taking place across multiple social media platforms, including contests and prizes, the event will run Nov.
+19-Nov.
+26.

-There will be an "official" 5K race on Facebook.
-Runners wishing to compete can run the race anytime during Turkey Trot Week and post a photo with their timed result via Garmin, Connect, FitBit, Apple Watch or other timing device, to the Facebook event page by midnight on Nov.
-26. Winners will be announced on Saturday, Nov.
-28. Certificates and prizes will be sent to the top three overall men's and women's finishers, with additional certificates being awarded in 10-year age divisions.
+There will even be an “official” 5K race on Facebook.
+Runners wishing to compete can run the race anytime during Turkey Trot Week and Facebook event page certificates and prizes will be sent to the top three overall men’s and women’s finishers, with additional certificates being awarded in ten-year age divisions.

 “The most magical thing about the Turkey Trot is the feeling of community and camaraderie among everyone gathered at the Greenway on Thanksgiving morning,” Carter said.
 “While that’s not possible this year, our hope is that people will connect and compete across these various platforms and still have great fun, for a great cause.”